Rocka84/CacheTour/README.md

 * Manage multiple tours
 * add geocaches from the map and details pages to
 * reorder / remove caches
-* Retrive cache details and download tour as GPS file
+* Retrieve cache details and download tour as GPS file

 Install:
 --------